LeqsNaN/KEC/README.md

 ```

 ## Some explanations
 * `generate_knowledge.py` is used to generate social commonsense knowledge for our method.
 Put it in `comet-atomic-2020/models/comet_atomic2020_bart/` of [COMET-ATOMIC-2020](https://github.com/allenai/comet-atomic-2020).
-P.S. the paths of dumped files should be modified to your own data paths.
+P.S. the paths of loaded and dumped files should be modified to your own data paths.
 We have uploaded all the generated knowledge data in `dd_data`.

 * `knowledge_select.py` is used to select sentimental related pieces of knowledge for a pair of utterances.
 We have uploaded all the processed data in `dd_data`.